Bogdy3145/Lab-3/README.md

 - Add CRUD for all entities.
 - Add a statistical report involving two entities.
 For example: show all movies ordered by the average age of their actors.
 Such reports **need** to show the computed field: the average age of the actors in this case.
 You probably want to use a `DTO` class for this.

-You are not allowed to write any raw SQL queries: it must all be done through an ORM.
+For this and all future assignments, unless otherwise specified, you are not allowed to write any raw SQL queries: it must all be done through an ORM.